Skip to Content

 siteIdstring | number-Required.
 The Site ID for your website obtained from your Rybbit instance.

-debouncenumber500Debounce time in milliseconds for tracking SPA pageviews after route changes.
+debouncenumber500Debounce time in milliseconds for tracking pageviews after route changes.
 Set to 0 to disable debouncing (track immediately).

-trackQuerystringbooleantrueIf true, includes the URL’s query string (e.g., ?utm_source=google) in the tracked querystring data.
+trackQuerystringbooleantrueInclude the URL’s query string (e.g., ?utm_source=google) in the tracked querystring data.

-trackOutboundLinksbooleantrueIf true, automatically tracks clicks on anchor (<a>) tags that link to external domains.
+trackOutboundLinksbooleantrueTrack clicks on anchor (<a>) tags that link to external domains.

 skipPatternsstring[][]Array of path patterns.
 Pageviews whose path matches any pattern will not be tracked.
 See Path Matching.